 - Be natively interoperable: use industry standards.

 - Be equally deployable on-prem and in the cloud.

 Cloud Computing Solutions for VNA

-A Vendor Neutral Archive is highly beneficial to the average health care enterprise.
-The ability to switch PACS vendors regardless of image data migration/conversion is highly significant.
+A Vendor Neutral Archive (VNA) greatly benefits healthcare systems.
+The ability to switch PACS/MIMPS vendors regardless of image data migration/conversion is highly significant.
 A cloud-based archive can remove one of the biggest impediments to implementing a VNA: how to store all that data?
-Data migrations within a cloud are far more painless, and operational and maintenance costs for data storage drop off considerably.
-There are additional benefits, including flexibility in terms of archive size, and the capability to homogenize data from disparate systems.
-Data stored on a cloud is much more affordable to recover in the event of a disaster.
-Furthermore, many solutions are capable of expanding the capability and longevity of a client’s current PACS.
-Similarly, some options also present the option of easier and more sophisticated deidentification of personal healthcare information contained in DICOM metadata and pixels, protecting your patients confidentiality and presenting greater research possibilities for your enterprise and associated labs.
+The demand for the use of the cloud in image management deployments is growing.
+Solution providers are now offering Cloud-hosted, hybrid-cloud, and cloud-adjacent solutions, and the benefits include on-demand scalability and as-a-service cost models—data migrations within a cloud offer lower operational and maintenance costs for data storage.
+Additional benefits include scalability and the capability to homogenize data from disparate systems.
+Data stored on a cloud is much more affordable to recover in a disaster.
+Furthermore, many solutions expand a client’s current PACS/MIMPS capabilities and longevity.
+In addition, these solutions de-identify personal and healthcare information contained in DICOM metadata and pixels helping protect patients’ confidentiality and offering greater research possibilities.

 Want to learn more about the Dicom Systems Unifier platform?
 Meet with one of our enterprise imaging workflow experts.

 1 Petersilge CA. The Evolution of Enterprise Imaging and the Role of the Radiologist in the New World.
 AJR Am J Roentgenol.
 2017 Oct;209(4):845-848.